 The Big One

-Just hours before, Astronomer Richard Carrington would become the first to witness an X-class solar flare.
-The following Coronal Mass Ejections from the sun would reach Earth in a very short period of time, bringing with it a voltage-inducing geomagnetic storm.
+Just hours before, Astronomer Richard Carrington would become the first to witness an X-class solar flare through the eyes of his telescope.
+The following plasma ejections (CMEs) from the sun would reach Earth in a very short period of time, bringing with it a voltage-inducing geomagnetic storm.
 This event would help scientists realize the connection between the aura light shows, the Sun, and the electrical impact on our own planet.

 March 13, 1989.
 Power goes out in the middle of the night, leaving the entirety of Quebec in a blackout for nine hours.
 In a matter of only 92 seconds, operations at Hydro-Quebec’s electricity transmission would plunge into darkness without warning.
 In New Jersey, an electric transformer would melt under the stress.
 Although this storm produced some strong auroras and caused damage, it still wasn’t anywhere near the strength of the Carrington event.